Introduction to File Handling in Java

 Example #1

-This example shows how different methods are used in the program to get the specified details.
-In this application, different methods are using to get information related to file such as:
+In this example, the program uses various methods to get specific details.
+In this application, different methods are used to get information related to files, such as:

 - Retrieving the absolute path of the file.